subsquid/docs/docs/cloud/pricing.md

 - `medium`: `0.08$/hr`
 - `large`: `0.15$/hr`

 API and processor are configured and billed separately.
-For example, running a small processor plus a small API costs `0.08$/hr`.
+Also, if you use API replicas your cost is multiplied by the number of replicas.
+For example, running a small processor plus two replicas of medium API costs `0.04+2*0.08=0.20$/hr`.

+Full profile descriptions are available [here](/cloud/reference/scale/#api) for the API and [here](/cloud/reference/scale/#processor) for the processor.

 #### Database